 The Platform Instrumentation Control console has several adjustable options.
 You can set the PIC console refresh rate, determining how PIC is updated with current information.
 You can specify whether temperatures display in Celsius or Fahrenheit, and whether you want to restore PIC settings to the factory defaults.
-These settings are global and affect all open PIC sessions.
+These settings are global and affect any open PIC session.